miyanyan/mathplot/README.md

 ## Credits

 Authorship of mathplot code is given in each file.
 Copyright in the software is owned by the authors.
-Refer to [morphologica](https://github.com/ABRG-Models/morphologica) for historical code authorship details (some of the code distributed here was written by contributors to morphologica)
+Refer to [morphologica](https://github.com/ABRG-Models/morphologica) for historical code authorship details (some of the code distributed here was written by contributors to morphologica).
+The original idea to use OpenGL to graph hexagonal grids came from @stuartwilson.
+Seb James reimplemented Stuart's hexgrid plotting code in modern OpenGL and developed morphologica into a general purpose visualization library.
+In 2025, the name was changed to *mathplot* to indicate to new developers what functionality the library provides.

 mathplot is made possible by a number of third party projects whose source code is included in this repository.
 These include [lodepng](https://github.com/lvandeve/lodepng), [rapidxml](http://rapidxml.sourceforge.net/), [incbin](https://github.com/graphitemaster/incbin), [UniformBicone](https://github.com/wlenthe/UniformBicone), [jcvoronoi](https://github.com/JCash/voronoi) and the [HEALPix implementation from Astrometry.net](https://astrometry.net/).
 Thanks to the authors of these projects!